Fri 15th Sept – Plants, People, Art & Artefacts – Botanic Gardens, Kew

 15.45 Event ends.

-The ten community walks are part of a series of longer ‘link’ walks that will see the flags carried from Kew to Southend using only boots or boats.
+The ten community walks (as above) are part of a series of longer ‘link’ walks that will see the flags carried from Kew to Southend using only boots or boats.
 These longer walks range from six miles to 23 miles.
 They have been planned with the London branch of the Long Distance Walkers Association, a Silk River partner, and are designed for experienced walkers only.
 For more information visit https://www.ldwa.org.uk/London/W/4662/2017.html